 E-TECH is the brand new hybrid engine technology from Renault, combining the company’s leadership in electric vehicles and strong expertise in Formula One®.

-The E-Tech hybrid technology is the smart combination of an specifically adapted 1.6L naturally aspirated 4 cylinder engine and 2 electric motors to propose the best efficiency thanks to a clutchless gearbox inspired by Renault DP World F1® Team expertise.
+The Renault E-TECH hybrid technology is the smart combination of an specifically adapted 1.6L naturally aspirated 4 cylinder engine and 2 electric motors to propose the best efficiency thanks to a clutchless gearbox inspired by Renault DP World F1® Team expertise.

 With E-TECH innovative hybrid technology, both electric and gasoline power units are optimised to deliver the best balance between performance and fuel efficiency.
-Enjoy a new electrified driving experience with improved efficiency and (...)
+Enjoy a new electrified driving experience with improved (...)

 Drawing on knowledge gained from the Renault DP World F1® Team, E-TECH’s Energy Smart Management system finds the best power/driving combination for you.
 Energy regeneration effectively recovers losses during braking and deceleration.
 While the petrol engine is working at its maximum efficiency, the extra-energy generated is used to reload its fast recovering battery.